sagrawalx/tallybot/README.md

 python3 ./tools/provision
 ```

-The output should end with a `source` command like the following.
-You don't need to run this now:
+The output should end with a `source` command like the following. **You don't need to run this right now**, but it's probably good to make a note of it:

 ```
 source /path/to/python-zulip-api/zulip-api-py3-venv/bin/activate